LoveMeWithoutAll/lovemewithoutall.github.io/_posts/2018-07-11-json-to-excel.md

 tags: [Vue.js, JSON, excel, javascript]
 ---

-For Exporting JSON to Excel file, [SheetJS] is usefule.
+For Exporting JSON to Excel file, [SheetJS] is useful.
 [SheetJS] is complicated to use, but powerful and well maintained.
 I tried to use [vue-json-excel](https://github.com/jecovier/vue-json-excel), but on v0.2.5, the package throw an [error](https://github.com/jecovier/vue-json-excel/issues/48) and has a [problem](https://github.com/jecovier/vue-json-excel/issues/2).

 First of all, let's install [SheetJS].